SimVascular/simvascular.github.io/documentation/svfsiplus/sv-fsi-tool/simulation_parameters_panel/readme.md

 <strong>Spectral radius of infinite time step</strong> <i>TextBox</i> - The spectral radius is used to compute parameters for the generalized alpha method.
 A value of 0.0 leads to an over-damped system while 1.0 leads to an undamped system.

-<strong>Remshing</strong> <i>CheckBox</i> - If selected then the finite element mesh for FSI simulations will be
+<strong>Remeshing</strong> <i>CheckBox</i> - If selected then the finite element mesh for FSI simulations will be
 automatically remeshed during a simulation.

 <strong>Warning</strong> <i>CheckBox</i> - If selected then print out warning messages indicating unexpected
-inputs or simulation behaviour.
+inputs or simulation behavior.

 <strong>Verbose</strong> <i>CheckBox</i> - If selected print detailed messages when processing input.